 The Best Place to Watch a Film in Toronto

-Here, then, is the list of the best places to watch a movie in Toronto.
+Here are the best places to watch a film in Toronto.

 TIFF Bell Lightbox